Thunderbirds To Salute SoCal Frontline Workers With Flyovers In San Diego, Los Angeles

 “It is an honor for our team to salute the countless Californians who have committed to keeping the communities safe during this difficult time in our nation,” said Lt Col John Caldwell, Thunderbirds commander and leader.
 “We hope to give onlookers a touching display of American resolve that honors those serving on the frontline our fight against COVID-19.”

-A formation of six high-flying F-16C/D Fighting Falcons aircrafts will follow flight paths over each city.
+A formation of six high-flying F-16C/D Fighting Falcons aircrafts will follow the flight paths above over each city.
 Flyovers in San Diego will start at 12 p.m.
 PT and last approximately 15 minutes.
-Flyovers in Los Angeles will start at 1:10 p.m.
+Flyovers in Los Angeles will start at 1:35 p.m.
 PT and last approximately 30 minutes.